Bappsack/PokeTwo/README.md

 This Bot is just a maybe 1h Project, there will be in Future better Bots via TCP Packets or something, u can just use it now for waiting for a better Bot :)

-Reposity will get Updates and Fixes when i have Time, i  personally use it for Shiny Hunting only atm.
+Repository will get Updates and Fixes when i have Time, i  personally use it for Shiny Hunting only atm.